José Araquistáin

-José Araquistáin Arrieta (born 4 March 1937) is a Spanish retired footballer who played as a goalkeeper.
+José Araquistáin Arrieta (4 March 1937 – 28 September 2025) was a Spanish footballer who played as a goalkeeper.

 Club career

 Real Sociedad

 Born in Azkoitia, Gipuzkoa, Araquistáin started his career with local Real Sociedad, playing five La Liga seasons with the club and being first-choice in four of those.
 He made his debut in the competition on 2 December 1956, in a 3–2 away win against Celta de Vigo.

 Real Madrid

 Araquistáin moved to Real Madrid for the 1961–62 season.
 He played 25 games in his first year, winning the double and the Ricardo Zamora Trophy in the process.

 In the following years, Araquistáin was more often than not in the losing end of a battle for first-choice duties with José Vicente Train and Antonio Betancort.
 His best output came in the 1963–64 campaign, when he featured in 14 out of 30 league contests to help the Merengues to a third national championship in a row; on 11 May 1966, he appeared in one of his 18 European Cup matches, helping his team win that year's continental competition with a 2–1 triumph over FK Partizan.